 The FDA or the sponsor may suspend or terminate a clinical trial at any time on various grounds, including a finding that the research subjects or patients are being exposed to an unacceptable health risk.
 Similarly, an IRB can suspend or terminate approval of a clinical trial at its institution if the clinical trial is not being conducted in accordance with the IRB's requirements or if the drug has been associated with unexpected serious harm to patients.
+In some cases, clinical trials are also monitored by an independent group of qualified experts organized by the trial sponsor.
+These groups are often referred to as data monitoring committees.
+This group typically provides recommendations to the trial sponsor for whether or not a trial may move forward at designated check points.
+These decisions are based on the data monitoring committee's independent review of data from the ongoing trial.
 Phase 1, Phase 2, and Phase 3 testing may not be completed successfully within any specified period, if at all.
 Further, success in either preclinical studies or early-stage clinical trials does not assure success in later-stage clinical trials.
-Sponsors of all controlled clinical trials, except for Phase 1 trials, are required to submit certain clinical trial information for inclusion in the public clinical trial registry and results data bank maintained by the National Institutes of Health, which are publicly available at http://clinicaltrials.gov.
+In general, sponsors of most interventional clinical trials that are not Phase 1, are required to submit certain clinical trial information for inclusion in the public clinical trial registry and results data bank maintained by the National Institutes of Health, which are publicly available at http://clinicaltrials.gov.
+Sponsors are generally also obligated to disclose the results of these clinical trials after completion.
+Competitors and others may use this publicly-available information to gain knowledge regarding the design and progress of our development programs.